auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 There is much confusion on the Web about the differences between the OpenID Connect and OAuth 2.0 specifications, and their respective tokens.
 As a result many developers publish insecure applications, compromising their users security.
 The contradicting implementations between identity providers do not help either.

-This article is an attempt to clear what is what and explain why you should always use an **access token** to secure an API, and never an ID token.
+This article is an attempt to clear what is what and explain why you should always use an [Access token](/tokens/access-token) to secure an API, and never an [ID token](/tokens/id-token).

 ## Two complementary specifications